 We left ClearwaterBeach hesitantly, we could have easily stayed another week and just relaxed, stayed on the beach while drinking mojitos and eating fresh seafood.
 Having been to the Fort Lauderdale Atlantic side of Florida, ClearwaterBeach on the Gulf of Mexico side clearly takes the cake.
 Diva #1 hopes to return to Florida for more culinary and more importantly beach adventures.
 She thanks Aunty and Uncle for a fabulous trip!

 Our Rating: Always on Thursdays

-Tagged: Always on Thursdays, American, Bar, Beachcomber, Beef, Bob Heilman, Bob Heilman’s Beachcomber, Breakfast, Brunch, Burger, Chilean Sea Bass, Clams, Clearwater, Clearwater Beach, Coastal Cuisine, Cocktails, Crab Cakes, Filet Mignon, Florentine, Florida, Gelato, Grilled Watermelon, Grouper, Grouper.
-Frog Legs, Guacamole, Gulf Coast, Hyatt, Hyatt Regency, King Crab, Lobster, Lobster Mac n’ Cheese, Lobster Ravioli, Mahi-Mahi, oysters, Pineapple Upside-Down Cake, Poolside, Quesadillas, Reservations Needed, Ribeye, Salsa, Sandwiches, Scallops, Shor, Shor Clearwater, Shor Grill, Shrimp, Snapper, Snow Crab, South Gulfview Boulevard, Steak, Sunset, Swim, Swim Bar & Grill, terrace, wine, Wines, Wraps
+Tagged: Always on Thursdays, American, Bar, Beachcomber, Beef, Bob Heilman, Bob Heilman’s Beachcomber, Breakfast, Brunch, Burger, Chilean Sea Bass, Clams, Clearwater, Clearwater Beach, Clearwater Beach Restaurants, Coastal Cuisine, Cocktails, Crab Cakes, Filet Mignon, Florentine, Florida, Gelato, Grilled Watermelon, Grouper, Grouper.
+Frog Legs, Guacamole, Gulf Coast, Hyatt, Hyatt Regency, King Crab, Lobster, Lobster Mac n’ Cheese, Lobster Ravioli, Mahi-Mahi, oysters, Pineapple Upside-Down Cake, Poolside, Quesadillas, Reservations Needed, Ribeye, Salsa, Sandwiches, Scallops, Shor, Shor Clearwater, Shor Grill, Shrimp, Snapper, Snow Crab, South Gulfview Boulevard, Steak, Sunset, Swim, Swim Bar & Grill, terrace, USA, wine, Wines, Wraps